Background pattern

 • Interference with diagnostic tests

-Iodinated contrast media can interfere with thyroid function tests, as the thyroid's ability to bind iodine may be reduced for several weeks.
-PBI (iodine bound to proteins) and iodine uptake studies, which depend on iodine estimation, may not accurately reflect thyroid function for up to 16 days after contrast medium administration.
+Iodinated contrast media can interfere with thyroid function tests, as the thyroid's ability to fix iodine may be reduced for several weeks.
+The results of PBI (protein-bound iodine) and radioactive iodine uptake studies, which depend on iodine estimation, may not accurately reflect thyroid function until 16 days after administration of iodinated contrast media.

 Warnings about excipients